Central Otago, New Zealand

 Harnessing the spirit and heart of the land

 Hawkshead Vineyard was founded in 2005 by husband and wife Denis and Ulrike Marshall.
 Denis’ advocacy for nature and land use started in politics: he entered Parliament in 1984 and would go on to become Associate Minister of Agriculture with responsibility for horticulture, Minister of Conservation and Minister of Lands.
 German-born Ulrike Kurenbach, a Food Technology graduate, became involved in promoting New Zealand food and wine around the world upon her arrival in New Zealand.
-The couple’s combined passions and skills are the root of a very special project, producing some of the best kiwi Pinot Noir and Pinot Gris we’ve ever tasted
+The couple’s combined passions and skills are at the root of a very special project, producing some of the best Kiwi Pinot Noir and Pinot Gris we’ve ever tasted.

 Location: Central Otago, New Zealand

 Viticultural standards: accredited by Sustainable Winegrowing New Zealand Programme.
 Undergoing Organic certification.

 Our pick of the best wine from this producer: Pinot Gris

 Interesting fact: Denis’ focus on careful land use and soil management extends well beyond the vineyard.
 In 2000 he was the Founding Chairman of the NZ National Parks & Conservation Foundation, a charitable organisation that has already raised over $2m to support a wide range of conservation projects throughout the country.

 In 1841 the naturalist William Swainson, Fellow of the Royal Society, settled in New Zealand and named his first home “Hawkshead”.
 His books and wonderful illustrations are still sought by researchers and collectors all over the world.
 More than a century later, his descendant Denis Marshal and his wife Ulrike would name their shared dream venture after Swainson’s colonial home and use one of his original drawings as the Hawkshead wine label.